oopsmonk/documentation/client-libraries/0.1/account-module/js/export-seed-state.md

 ## IOTA network

-In this tutorial, we connect to an IOTA node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet).
+In this tutorial, we connect to a node on the [Devnet](root://getting-started/1.0/networks/overview.md).

 ## Code walkthrough